joegreene/2015-Spring-CS-121/Weekly Work/Week-16/SOLUTIONS.md

   - [Syntax](#syntax)

 ### Intro
 This hosts the activities we worked on during the SI class on Tuesday, Wednesday, and Thursday, 5/5 - 5/7.

 ### Solutions
 Below are the solutions per section.
+If you have any questions or believe I have made any errors, please email me to let me know.

+My email is located at the bottom of this page.

 #### Terms
 Although this will help you with a chunk of the terms on the exam, the best thing you can do for yourself is